Jairam Ramesh: Career

 In 1978, Jairam joined the World Bank for a short assignment.
 He returned to India in December 1979 and worked as assistant to economist Lovraj Kumar at the Bureau of Industrial Costs and Prices.
 From 1983 to 1985 he was Officer on Special Duty in the Advisory Board of Energy.
 He then worked in the Planning Commission (advisor to Abid Hussain), Ministry of Industry and other economic departments of the Central Government, including: analysing energy policy during 1983–85, reorganising the CSIR in 1986 and implementing technology missions during 1987–89.

 In 1990, he worked as an "Officer on Special Duty" during the National Front administration of the V.P.
 Singh government.
 He reorganised India's international trade agencies in 1990 and was OSD to the Prime Minister in 1991.
 But he was removed from PMO within few weeks.
 In 1991 he worked in Manmohan Singh's finance ministry in the P. V. Narasimha Rao administration.

 Jairam participated in India's economic reforms in 1991 and 1997.
-He was advisor to the Deputy Chairman of the Planning Commission in 1992–94, served on special mission to Jammu and Kashmir during 1993–95 and was advisor to Finance Minister Palaniappan Chidambaram between 1996–98.
+He was advisor to the Deputy Chairman of the Planning Commission in 1992–94, served on special mission to Jammu and Kashmir during 1993–95 and was advisor to Finance Minister Palaniappan Chidambaram between 1996 and 1998.
 The central government invited him to join the official delegation to the World Trade Organization meeting in Seattle in 1999.

-From 2000–2002, Jairam served as Deputy chairman, State Planning Board, Government of Karnataka and on the Economic Advisory Council of Andhra Pradesh.
+From 2000 to 2002, Jairam served as deputy chairman, State Planning Board, Government of Karnataka and on the Economic Advisory Council of Andhra Pradesh.
 He also served on the eminent persons group of the Union Ministry of Power and other key government committees.

 Jairam also served as Secretary in the All India Congress Committee, Deputy Chairman of the Karnataka Planning Board (2000–2002), member of the Rajasthan Development Council (1999–2003), and Economic Advisor to the government of the state of Chhattisgarh (2001–03).
 He was a member of the Congress Party's electoral strategy team for the 2004 Lok Sabha cycle.